brookman1/brookman1/README.md

   - 📄
   - ♾️⌛🧑‍🏭⬅️🐷💄
 - 💞️ I’m looking to collaborate on
+  - 🔧Projects in a startup with 5-50ppl outside financial industry.
   - 💰📉📈 Price analisys of financial instruments
   - 🥄data scraping
   - ✔️❌Development testing to enable CI/CD